MisterHW/BSICS-SVR/doc/readme_keepalive.md

 * Three values define the keep-alive behavior: in tcp\_priv.h, TCP\_KEEPIDLE\_DEFAULT, TCP\_KEEPINTVL\_DEFAULT and TCP\_KEEPCNT_DEFAULT can be superseded by definition in an lwipopts.h user code section.
 * As a new protocol control block (pcb) gets allocated (tcp\_alloc()) when a connection is accepted, the pcb is initialized with defaults.
 To localize the keep-alive behavior to scpi server connections, the defaults need to be replaced in every newly created pcb.
 	- Introduce particular keep-alive values in scpi\_server.h.
 	- Update new pcb in scpi\_server.c processIoListen() and processSrqIoListen().
-Note the pcb created in createServer() is being re-purposed when calling netconn\_listen(conn), being partially zero-filled, and an address pointer is put in place keep\_idle.
+Note the pcb created in createServer() is being re-purposed when calling netconn\_listen(conn), being partially zero-filled, and an address pointer is put in place of keep\_idle.
 It does not serve as a template for incoming connections.
 	- Details: [http://www.ultimaserial.com/avr_lwip_keepalive.html](http://www.ultimaserial.com/avr_lwip_keepalive.html) describes key protocol control block settings (see api.h union {} pcb)